ChrisoooD/Look-Share/README.md

 # LookShare
 ## A project using docker-compose with Node and React.JS containers.
 ### Also uses a MySQL DBaaS like AWS RDS or GCloud CloudSQL.
-The porject Utlizes:
+The project utilizes:
-- Express Server
+- the Express Server
-- React.JS Client
+- the React.JS Client

 # This is a Collaborate Work of (All names are Github usernames)
 - Rocketboy314